 Was Springsteen talking about himself or Trump?

-Chris, unless Bruce went off and studied politics and economics somewhere, his political knowledge is on a par with my cleaning lady.
+Chris, unless Bruce went off and studied politics and economics somewhere, his political knowledge is on par with my cleaning lady.
 Why, if you are interested in expert opinion for a political analysis piece, would you publish his political views to back up your own?

 That is problem one.